RENCI-NRIG/x-cite/theme-2-systems-fundamentals/sf-100-linux-commandline-scripting/sf100-linux-commandline-scripting.md

 - File/folder names that begin with a `.` (period character) are "hidden": meaning that they will not be listed in the output of `ls` command by default.
 You can list them with `ls -a`.
+They are also called _dotfiles_.

   Configuration files for the programs you use (such as `.bashrc` for bash configuration) are often saved in hidden files.
 This way they